Panama Hat Andes

 Hat Size Reducer

-Gamboa Panama Hats comes with a size reducer band to make your hat fits perfectly.
+Gamboa Panama Hats come with a size reducer band to make your hat fit perfectly.

 This is how it works:

-- If the hat runs a little longer, you have to put the bands on the front and back of the hat.
+- If the hat runs a little longer, you will have to attach the bands both on the front and the back.

-- If the hat runs a little wider, you have to put the bands on the left and right side of the hat.
+- If the hat is a little bigger, you will have to put the bands on both sides.

 Panama hats are made of fine straw fibers woven into a tight mesh.
 The amount of straw fibers woven in one square inch is called grade and it identifies the quality of the hat, the higher the grade the higher the quality of the hat.